be-ys-cloud/vault-gitlab-connector/README.md

 ## How it works
 * Vault clone, and patches injection are done through the `patch.sh` script.
 You must provide him a version (eg: `patch.sh v1.13.0`)
-* You must add the changed/created files into the `patches` folder.
-Create a subfolder with the version name you are patching.
+* You must add the patch file into the `patches` folder.
 * The `patch.sh` script takes Vault source-code, and checkout to the version you specified.
-Then, it copies files in place of the checked ones.
+Then, it applies script in place of the checked ones.
 * You are now able to dev or build using the patched sources.

 ## Update strategy